emmansun/mubsub-es/README.md

  - `size` max size of the collection in bytes, default is 5mb
  - `max` max amount of documents in the collection
- - `retryInterval` time in ms to wait if no docs are found, default is 200ms
+ - `retryInterval` time in ms to wait if no docs are found, default is 200ms.
+This options will be used to set **maxAwaitTimeMS** now.
+Reference [Tailable Cursor Option tailableRetryInterval Ignored](https://jira.mongodb.org/browse/NODE-2358)
  - `recreate` recreate the tailable cursor when an error occurs, default is true